 For a true taste of local Croatian food make sure to walk through the market.
 Trogir is known for smokve (figs), šipak (pomegranite), blitva (swiss chard), and luk (garlic).
 You will also find watermelon, mandarins, peaches and so many other fruits and vegetables.

 Eat Street Food in Trogir

 Once in the market, you will notice food kiosks selling topli sandvice (warm sandwiches).
 They are usually made with Ćevapi ((pronounced Che-vap or Che-vap-ee).
-The look like mini breakfast sausages without the casing.
-Usually served with onions and Ajva, a condiment made from eggplant and peppers.
+They look like mini breakfast sausages without the casing.
+Usually served with onions and Ajvar, a condiment made from eggplant and peppers.